 Are you a victim of adultery?
 If so, I know this has been a devastating blow!
-Being in a committed relationship, you naturally expect sexual and emotional exclusivity.
+When you are in a committed relationship, you naturally expect sexual and emotional exclusivity.
 When these expectations are violated, your life is shattered in every possible way!

 The pain of being cheated on feels like being given a medical diagnosis of cancer.
 However, there is a big difference between being cheated on and getting cancer.
-As a victim of adultery, it is possible that you can fully recover as with cancer it can go either way.
+As a victim of adultery, it is possible that you can fully recover, but with cancer it can go either way.

-If an 'outside relationship' was conducted in secrecy and covered over with lies, this is one of the biggest proofs it was illegitimate!
+If an 'outside relationship' was conducted in secrecy and covered over with lies, this is one of the biggest proofs it was infidelity.

 Secrecy and lies happen because the cheating partner knows that what he or she is doing is wrong.
 The cheating wife, cheating husband or cheating partner takes decisive action to conceal what they are doing — they don't want to 'get caught.'

 When there is lying about a relationship with another person, there can be no denial of infidelity!
 Honesty or lying about a relationship is the litmus test that determines what kind of relationship it is— an acceptable relationship or a cheating relationship.